 Remember, Smith was a moral philosopher, he was not a cold-hearted capitalist as many of these followers are portrayed.
 He was seeking answers to how society as a whole could reach its optimal level of equilibrium and commenting on how people act in society to maximize their happiness.
-I would say Adam Smith would not agree with with Ayn Rand’s ethical egotism.
+I would say Adam Smith would not agree with Ayn Rand’s ethical egotism.
 Ayn Rand’s Objectivism movement did have a laissez-faire message, however, it was counter to the enlightenment ideals of altruism.
 Ayn Rand was more of a radical force countering the ideas of her time at an extreme.
 Adam Smith was not extreme and advocated limited government to uplift and better society and individuals, such as education.
 Rand’s philosophy almost had a caustic angry message, and I think gives capitalism a bad reputation.
-In contrast Adam Smith’s message was uplifting.
+In contrast, Adam Smith’s message was uplifting.

 However, economists like Milton Friedman and Hayek subsequently championed this idea in their libertarian economics schools of thinking in a more positive way.
 The Austrian school of economics and neoclassical thinking are worthy successors to Adam Smith’s theory because they focused on the operation of the market with more academic rigor kept it about economic theory rather than a replacement of religion or a way of life.

 Adam Smith looked at life from a behavioral science perspective, with a particular focus on altruism and moral behavior.
 If you want to succeed in life, jettison wrong ideas about capitalism and read Wealth of Nations.

 Do blonds motivate you?

 Although everyone speaks about Adam Smith, few people read him.
 I love reading Adam Smith as you find something that is not in common wisdom.
 Anyway, here is Adam Smith’s invisible hand quote.
 So many people talk about the invisible hand but in the Wealth of Nations, it only appears once.